 Every budding bassist needs to own a metronome, a tuner, a strap, a guitar stand and a music stand.
 Here are ones I'd suggest you consider...

 This Seiko metronome is my favorite to recommend.
 It's all you need.
 It's simple, has a good "click" tone, and it's one of the few that hasn't broken on one of my students.
+(Though I have had a user report getting two defective ones.)
 I like the dial rather than a push button since you can instantly turn it to any tempo.
 Get it, use it!

 Some tuners come as foot pedals (aka stompboxes).
 These are especially useful for when you play live.
-The Boss TU-2 is an excellent chromatic tuner in pedal form.
+TC Electronic's Polytune 3 is an excellent chromatic tuner in pedal form.

 A chromatic tuner can detect any of the 12 notes.
 Chromatic tuners are good for practicing your fretless bass intonation and for non-standard tunings.
 I wouldn't get anything but a chromatic tuner.
 This is a good, inexpensive chromatic tuner, and it hides on the back of your headstock.
 I've tried a lot of these clip-on tuners, and this one responds the best and is easiest to use.